 Physicians can only certify the use of medical marijuana, not prescribe it.
 Patients seeking certification must have a medical condition for which medicinal marijuana is effective in high-quality studies.
 Patients must have tried first- and second-line medications, including FDA-approved cannabis, but had no success.
 They should have a thorough examination, which should include a discussion of the dangers and advantages of medicinal marijuana.

 They should also be informed that it is not endorsed by most major medical organizations, and insurance companies will not cover it.
-Patients must have a substance use disorder, be psychotic, have an unstable mood disorder, and live in a state where medicinal marijuana is permitted.

 How do you take it?

 You can take medical marijuana in the following ways:

 - Eat it in a brownie or a lollipop.